danyaberezun/KEEPs/README.md

 })
 ```

-Since the actual expected type for the argument of `foo` is unknown,
-the inferred type for the argument expression is `T` (similarly to the example above), and we resolve the call to `foo(a: Any?)`.
+Since the actual expected type for the argument of `foo` is unknown, the inferred type for the argument expression is `T` (similarly to the example above), and we resolve the call to `foo(a: Any?)`.

-In case we do not have any overload resolution involved (aka if we then remove the overloads with `Any?` and `String`), then `foo` will be successfully resolved to `foo(i: Int)`, if we perform subtyping reconstruction.
+In case we do not have any overload resolution involved (aka if we remove the overloads with `Any?` and `String`), then `foo` will be successfully resolved to `foo(i: Int)`, if we perform subtyping reconstruction.
 This happens because in case we only have one overload, we can use it to get the expected type, and with it we are able to infer `Int` for the argument.

 ### Can we fix these problems?

 We do not have a good universal solution for these problems.

-One of the possible solutions could be to preserve the constraint information
-in the inferred types.
+One of the possible solutions could be to preserve the constraint information in the inferred types.
 For the `when` example, when propagating the type `Int`, knowing that we also have `T =:= Int`, we could transform the type into `T & Int`.
 Together with `T & String`, we could then infer `T & Comparable<*>` for the whole `when` expression.